lunstb/changepp-slackbot/commands.md

 Shows the transaction history of a given book and who currently owns it

+7. `library delete ISBN`

+Allows admin users to delete books in the library, such as duplicates

 7. `library help`

 Returns commands with descriptions for interacting with the library module